 Currently, although a number of ideas and models have been proposed, there are no reliable predictions for IMF B_z .
 Perhaps the most defensible model at present is that of "persistence," that is, the value of B_z in the next hour, day, or even week is its current value.
 On average this value will be zero.
 During the passage of large, coherent magnetic clouds (MCs), on the other hand, it may have a sustained value that is substantially different from zero.
 Previous studies that have assessed our ability to predict the bulk solar wind speed (an undoubtedly easier quantity to forecast than B_z) have revealed that models are only modestly, if at all, better than persistence (e.g. Norquist & Meeks, 2010).
 Additionally, we can define "recurrence" as a prediction based on observed values 27 days ago (Owens et al., 2013).
-However, such predictions are likely to be valid only under "all quiet" or "all clear" conditions.
-In an updated study of several numerical models, Norquist (2013) showed that recurrence had more skill than the numerical models for three out of the five years studied.
-However, persistence makes the most sense for parameters that have systematic variations during quiescent conditions, such as speed, density, and temperature, and even the radial and azimuthal components of the IMF.
-The periods of most interest, when B_z deviates from zero for substantial periods of time, on the other hand, occur during the passage of a CME and the sheath region that precedes a fast, and usually more geoeffective event.
+Yet, such predictions are likely to be valid only under "all quiet" or "all clear" conditions, which makes the most sense for parameters that have systematic variations during quiescent conditions, such as speed, density, and temperature, and even the radial and azimuthal components of the IMF.
+The periods of most interest, however, when B_z deviates from zero for substantial periods of time, occur during the passage of a fast CME.